Building a Social Media Post Creator with the Agent Kit

 Now that we have a Interview Planner to come up with an interview plan, we will add the Interviewer to the board and get to the details of what we want the conversation to actually entail.
 The Interviewer will be responsible for formulating the questions for the interview and reacting to user feedback.

 This is a job for a Specialist.
-The easiest way to add this node is by grabbing the little robot icon on the bottom left corner and dragging it onto the board.
+The easiest way to add this component is by grabbing the little robot icon on the bottom left corner and dragging it onto the board.
 You can name it "Interviewer".

 Breadboard Node Selector

 Notice that the Looper has two output ports.
 The "Context Out" port sends the conversation context when the Looper completed all of the steps of its plan.
-Go ahead and connect the Looper's "Context Out" port to the "out" port of the output node.
+Go ahead and connect the Looper's "Context Out" port to the "out" port of the output component.
 Connect the Interview Planner's (Looper) "Context Out" port to the input of the Interviewer's (Specialist) "Context" port.

 Breadboard Node Selector